Giving children without parental care a home in Cameroon

 Poor state of health

-The day Stephen joined his SOS family in Mbalmayo, he was in a state of hunger and had not taken his bath, wearing a white dress that had completely turned brown because it was disgustingly dirty.
-He looked sickly with red hair and a loose dehydrated skin that portrayed the signs of severe malnutritiont.
+The day Stephen joined his SOS family in Mbalmayo, he was in a state of hunger and had not bathed, wearing a white dress that had completely turned brown.
+He looked sickly with red hair and loose, dehydrated skin that portrayed the signs of severe malnutrition.

 “When the great-grandmother handed the child to me, the toddler groaned.
 I deduced that he groaned against a second separation [after the first with her biological mother]” explained his SOS mother, Aline.